 Said differently, we are all particularly those of us that are young or old – vulnerable to this grave risk.
-We face other risks of course.
-Heart disease, cancer, motor vehicle accidents, diabetes, all pose great risks of death.
-With these risks, we have the ability to sift through the data, understand the risks, and do what we can.
+We face other risks, of course.
+Heart disease, cancer, motor vehicle accidents, diabetes, all pose substantial risks of death.
+With these risks, we can sift through the data, understand the risks, and do what we can.
 We quit smoking, eat better, wear seat belts, and so forth.

 My firm handles malpractice cases.
-I try like crazy to remain objective but, if you are honest with yourself, you tend to get caught up in your profession and you cannot quite remain completely objective.
+I try like crazy to remain objective but, if you are honest with yourself, you get caught up in your profession and you cannot quite remain completely objective.
 Which is why I love getting support from the medical profession and academia on issues like this.
 Listen to Dr. Peter J. Pronovost, a prominent patient safety expert at Johns Hopkins: “Are they grossly underreported?
 Shamefully, no one knows.
 If you added up all the adverse events in hospitals, they would probably be about the third leading cause of death.
 The public should be screaming that we deserve better.”

 Why are we not screaming?
-No one thinks malpractice is going to happen to them.
+No one thinks malpractice will happen to them.

 Why We Are Not Given Information That Might Kill Us